-Table 3: Geocoding Options for Singapore
+Table 4: Geocoding Options for Singapore

-Description Specifies how precisely you want to geocode addresses.
+Option Name Description Geocode level Specifies how precisely you want to geocode addresses.
 One of the following: Street address The geocoder attempts to geocode addresses to a street address, but some matches may end up at a less precise location such as a postal code centroid, intersection, or shape path.
 Postal centroid If postal code data is available, the geocoder attempts to geocode addresses to the most precise postal code it finds.
 The advantage of postal code centroid matching is the speed of the operation.
 The disadvantage of postal code matching is that the geocoder only examines the PostalCode field.
 If you use street address precision, the geocoder looks at both the street name and the PostalCode field and attempts to return street-level coordinates and optionally fall back to postal code coordinates.
-Geographic centroid The geocoder attempts to geocode addresses to the geographic centroid of a city or state. • er to perform address point interpolation.
-This option only works if database, installed.
-This option is available for selected countries er to attempt to determine a geographic region centroid when an ocode cannot be determined. • er to attempt to determine a postal code centroid when an ocode cannot be determined.
-Specifies how properties of the street address.
-Postal centroid Geographic centroid Specifies whether you have a point only.
-Specifies whether address-level geographic specifies whether address-level geographic centroid
+Geographic centroid The geocoder attempts to geocode addresses to the geographic centroid of a city or state.
+Address point interpolation Specifies whether to perform address point interpolation.
+This option only works in you have a point database installed.
+This option is available for selected countries only.
+Address point interpolation uses point data to refine geocode results.
+By default, the geocoding process estimates the location of an address based on the street numbers at either end of street segment.
+For example, if a street segment runs from 100 Main St. to 200 Main St., then a request for 150 Main St. will return a location in the middle of the segment.
+With interpolation, the geocoder finds the position of 180 Main St. in the point data, and it is about two-thirds of the way down the street.
+Using this information, the geocoder can estimate the position of 150 Main St. based on 100 and 180 Main St. In this case, the geocoder estimates the location of the address slightly away from the center of the segment.